Tiny-Earth/DemoSite/site/src/learning.md

 ## Learning in Practice

-The following modules will provide opportunities to effectively scaffold learning through your course design.
+The upcoming modules will provide opportunities to effectively scaffold learning through your course design.

 ## Summary of Learning